-Section 504 of the Rehabilitation ACT of 1973: Section 504 prohibits discrimination on the basis of disability.
-Under Section 504, the district must provide a free appropriate public education for pupils who need or are believed to be in need of special education or related services because of a potential disabling condition.
-The district is required to provide regular education, special education services, related educational accommodations, and/or other services designed to meet those pupils' individual educational needs.
-Upon identification of potential Section 504 eligibility by the parents, guardians, school staff, as a result of a Student Success Team (SST) or by other means, the district will evaluate each pupil so identified and convene an Individualized Education Plan (IEP) (if eligible for special education services) or other multidisciplinary team to ensure appropriate educational programs and/or services.
-The Santa Ana Unified School District has established a system of procedural safeguards under Section 504 with respect to the identification, evaluation, and educational placement of persons, who, because of their disability, needs or are believed to need special education or related services.
+SECTION 504 OF THE REHABILITATION ACT OF 1973; Section 504 prohibits discrimination on the basis of disability.
+Under Section 504, the district must provide a free appropriate public education for pupils who need or are believed to be in need of Special Education or related services because of a potential disabling condition.
+The district is required to provide regular education, Special Education services, related educational accommodations, and/or other services designed to meet those pupils' individual educational needs.
+Upon identification of potential Section 504 eligibility by the parents, guardians, school staff, as a result of a Student Success Team (SST) or by other means, the district will evaluate each pupil so identified and convene an Individualized Education Plan (IEP) (if eligible for Special Education services) or other multidisciplinary team to ensure appropriate educational programs and/or services.
+The Santa Ana Unified School District has established a system of procedural safeguards under Section 504 with respect to the identification, evaluation, and educational placement of persons, who, because of their disability, needs or are believed to need Special Education or related services.
 This system of procedural safeguards includes notice, an opportunity to examine relevant records, an impartial hearing with opportunity for participation by the pupil's parents or guardian and representation by counsel, and a review procedure.
 The coordinator of this policy is the Director of Special Education at the District Office, 1601 E. Chestnut Avenue, Santa Ana, CA 92701, (714) 558-5551.

-SECTION 504 HEARING: Whenever a parent or guardian of a disabled child who is not in special education but who, because of his or her disability, needs or is believed to need special education or related services, wishes to challenge District action taken with respect to the identification, evaluation, or educational placement of a pupil, the parent or guardian may file a complaint.
-The procedure for filing complaints pursuant to this policy by parents or guardians is as follows:

-The complaint must be in writing and must be signed by the parent or guardian
+SECTION 504 HEARING: Whenever a parent or guardian of a disabled child who is not in Special Education but who, because of his or her disability, needs or is believed to need Special Education or related services, wishes to challenge District action taken with respect to the identification, evaluation, or educational placement of a pupil, the parent or guardian may file a complaint.
+For filing complaints pursuant to this policy by parents or guardians, the complaint must be in writing and must be signed by the parent or quardian.

-The Director of Special Education (the District 504 Coordinator) or designee will promptly attempt to resolve the matter among the affected parties by meeting informally with the parent or guardian within 10 days of the filing of the complaint.
+The Director of Special Education (the District 504 Coordinator) or designee will promptly attempt to resolve the matter among the affected parties by meeting informally with the parent or quardian within 10 days of the filing of the complaint.
+A request for a Section 504 hearing must be filed within 60 calendar days of the date on which the action being appealed occurred.
+The request shall be made in writing to the District 504 Coordinator, Director of Special Education and shall include:

-- A request for a Section 504 hearing must be filed within 60 calendar days of the date on which the action being appealed occurred.
-The request shall be made in writing to the District 504 Coordinator, Director of Special Education and shall include: - Specific nature of the decision (s) made by the District of which the appellant disagrees. - o The specific relief the appellant is seeking through the appeal procedures.
+- The specific nature of the decision(s) made by the District of which the appellant disagrees. - The specific relief the appellant is seeking through the appeal procedures.